Weather for Sailing, Flying & Snow Sports

 are currently registered in the course and

-want to switch sections during the normal add/drop period,
+want to switch sections during the first 7 days of term,

 just drop the section you don't want and add